rticommunity/rtiperftest/srcDoc/examples.rst

     }

 - **set_custom_type_dynamic_data**:
-    This function is used to set your DynamicData before been sent.
+    This function is used to set your DynamicData before it is sent.
-    It is called everytime that data is sent.
-It is the responsibility of the user to set the custom type data before been sent with the right "key" value and the "target_data_len".
+    It is called every time the data is sent.
+    Set the Custom type data before it is sent with the right "key" value and the "target_data_len".
     The function takes three arguments:

-        - A reference to the full DDS_DynamicData object including custom_type.
+        - A reference to the full DDS_DynamicData object that includes custom_type.
         - A specific number unique for every key.
-        - The target size set by the command line parameter ``-dataLen <bytes>`` minus the overhead of RTI Perftest.
-If applicable, the user can use this value to set the content of the data.
+        - The target size set by the command-line parameter ``-dataLen <bytes>`` minus the overhead of *RTI Perftest*.
+        If applicable, you can use this value to set the content of the data.
 ::

     bool set_custom_type_dynamic_data(